hau65/oop-lab2/README.md

 # oop-lab2
-Exercise from LAB2 of OOP.
+Exercises from LAB2 of OOP.